Joe-Becque/gaming_hub/README.md

 # Jumpy Block

+A simple game to play in your browser.
 Dodge the obstacles as long as you can!

-A simple game, to give me my first taste at javascript.

-Run it in your browser at [https://htmlpreview.github.io/?https://github.com/Joe-Becque/jumpy_block/blob/master/src/jumpy_block.js](https://htmlpreview.github.io/?https://github.com/Joe-Becque/jumpy_block/blob/master/src/jumpy_block.js)
+My first attempt with JavaScript.

+## To Run

+Download the repository and open `pages/jumpy_block.html` in a browser.